sdkbox-doc/en/docs/unity/sdkboxplay/index.md

 <h5>Leaderboards</h5>

-Leaderboards are defined on the respective platform’s developer console.
+Leaderboards are defined on the respective platform's developer console.
 To keep things simple, the current SdkboxPlay implementation does not allow to define group leaderboards from iOS.
 For both platforms, an arbitrary number of leaderboards can be defined.
 Though both, GooglePlay and GameCenter define leaderboards in the same way, in the runtime there are some differences:

 + Google Play creates automatically 3 time frames for each leaderboard: daily, weekly and all time best scores.
 + Game Center creates just one timeframe.